Experiment: Control of Citrus Gall Wasp 103

 5BNoneModerate102.76 kg

-There were a few interesting observations that we made about our citrus gall wasp experiment this year:
+There were a few interesting observations that I made about my citrus gall wasp experiment this year:

-• Fertilizing regimes had a small impact on the quantity of fruit harvested, but didn’t have the clear cut influence that was observed last year.
-Could this be due to biennial cropping beginning to occur in the trees on the high fertilizer regimes?
+• Fertilising regimes had a small impact on the quantity of fruit harvested, but didn’t have the clear cut influence that was observed last year.
+Could this be due to biennial cropping beginning to occur in the trees on the high fertiliser regimes?

 • The trees NOT undergoing the “Prune in June” approach are generally larger in size than those being subjected to prune in June (especially after this treatment was carried out).
 The trees not subject to prune in June also had slightly more fruit (by weight and total number